Problems Promote Creativity & Change

 It's All In The Name

-I needed a name for my new range, to gain inspiration I looked through some old movie books.
-My favourite book was Hollywood foto-rhetoric the lost manuscript text by Bob Dylan, photography by Barry Feinstein.
-One word caught my eye and cropped up a couple of times:
+I needed a name for my new range.
+To gain inspiration I looked through some old movie books.
+My favourite book was Hollywood Foto-Rhetoric: The Lost Manuscript by Bob Dylan with photography by Barry Feinstein.
+One word caught my eye and cropped up a couple of times: Socialite

 The Oxford dictionary definition: